 Things to do at night vary greatly according to your age and the style of nightlife you prefer.
 Platanias in Chania or Hersonissos and Malia in Heraklion.
 These are the places to be if you’re into clubbing.

-However, despite being the island so big, discos are not really a thing in Crete with.
-If that’s your style, you’ll be better in Mykonos, Ios or other Cycladic islands.
+However, despite being the island so big, discos are not really a thing in Crete.
+If that’s your style, you’ll be better in Mykonos, Ios, or other Cycladic islands.

 Nightclubs and music bars in Crete